raghaavk/Scatch-Mart/README.md

 ## Conclusion
 Scatch Mart is a modern and scalable e-commerce platform that demonstrates effective use of the MERN stack for both frontend and backend development.
 It offers core shopping features and admin management while being extensible for future improvements.

-## Developed and Designed by Abhinav Mishra
+## Developed and Designed by Raghav Kapoor